 Truly expressing your core does not stem from company-wide consensus or a committee decision that has been watered down to please many.
 Don’t expect to make everyone happy.
 Steer clear of generic terms, bland ideals and empty statements.
 Those tend to create cynical and dispirited employees, alienate customers and undermine managerial credibility.

-Once discovered, express your ideals and principles with passion, energy, and personality.
+Once discovered, express your ideas and principles with passion, energy, and personality.
 Give them meaning that connects with your character.
 Let people feel what you say.

 2. Distinctively different